hevmarriott/DNAscanv2/README.md

 -mode  MODE            options are fast, normal, intensive [string] (default = "fast")

 ```
-Fast mode uses Hisat2 and Freebayes to quickly align and call variants.
+Fast mode uses Hisat2 and Strelka to quickly align and call variants.
 It is ideal if you are focusing your analysis on single nucleotide variants.
 Normal mode performs an alignment refinement using BWA on selected reads.
 This step improves the alignment of soft-clipped reads and reads containing small indels.
 It is recommended if your focus is on structural variants.
-Intensive mode adds a further indel calling step to the pipeline using GATK Haplotype Caller which improves the performance on small indels.
+Intensive mode adds a further indel calling step to the pipeline using Strelka on regions of the genome which are identified as having one potential deletion or insertion variant during alignment, which improves the performance on small indels.
 If your analysis focuses on the discovery of non human material (e.g. viruses or bacteria) in your sequencing data, please note that that the selected mode does not affect this step.
+Structural variant calling with Delly can now be performed in normal and intensive modes and mobile element insertion calling can be achieved in all modes using MELT.
 A detailed description of the 3 modes can be found in the [DNAscan paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2791-8).
-Structural variant calling with Whamg can now be performed in normal and intensive modes, as it requires paired-end reads to be aligned using BWA.

 Finally, a set of optional arguments can be used to customise the analysis: